-Basically the proof is the same as the $\sigma=1$ case.
+Basically, the proof is the same as that for the case $\sigma=1$.
 We bound the nonlinear term of $\Phi[\phi]$ as follows.
-For $x$-derivatives and weights, applying (\ref{eqH}), Strichartz's estimate, Minkowski's inequality and Gagliardo-Nirenberg's inequality, we have
+For the $x$-derivatives and weights, applying (\ref{eqH}), Strichartz's estimate, Minkowski's inequality, and Gagliardo-Nirenberg's inequality, we have

 For the first two elements, using Minkowski and Strichartz for $L_\theta^3L_x^6$, and for the last element, using Sobolev's embedding $ \Sigma^1 \hookrightarrow L_\bfx^6$, we obtain